-4IO Word Read with "8/16/32/64-Byte Wrap Around "in Standard SPI mode
+4IO Word Read with "8/16/32/64-Byte Wrap Around" in Standard SPI mode

 The 4IO Word Read command can be used to access a specific portion within a page by issuing "Set Burst with Wrap" (77H) commands prior to E7H.
-The "Set Burst with Wrap" (77H) command can either enable or disable the "Wrap Around "feature for the following E7H commands.
-When "Wrap Around "is enabled, the data being accessed can be limited to either an8/16/32/64-byte section of a 256-byte page.
+The "Set Burst with Wrap" (77H) command can either enable or disable the "Wrap Around" feature for the following E7H commands.
+When "Wrap Around" is enabled, the data being accessed can be limited to either an8/16/32/64-byte section of a 256-byte page.
 The output data starts at the initial address specified in the command, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around the beginning boundary automatically until CS# is pulled high to terminate the command.

 The Burst with Wrap feature allows applications that use cache to quickly fetch a critical address and then fill the cache afterwards within a fixed length (8/16/32/64-byte) of data without issuing multiple read commands.
-The "Set Burst with Wrap "command allows three "Wrap Bits" W6-W4 to be set.
-The W4 bit is used to enable or disable the "Wrap Around "operation while W6-W5 issued to specify the length of the wrap around section within a page.
+The "Set Burst with Wrap" command allows three "Wrap Bits" W6-W4 to be set.
+The W4 bit is used to enable or disable the "Wrap Around" operation while W6-W5 is used to specify the length of the wrap around section within a page.

-10.20 Set Read Parameters(C0H)
+10.20 Set Read Parameters (C0h)

-In QPI mode, to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency, "Set Read Parameters (C0h)" instruction can be used to configure the number of dummy clocks for "Fast Read (0Bh)", "4IO Read (EBh)", "Burst Read with Wrap (0Ch)", "Read SFDP Mode (5Ah)"instructions, and to configure the number of bytes of "Wrap Length" for the "Burst Read with Wrap (0Ch)", "DTR Burst Read with Wrap (0EH)" instruction.
+In QPI mode, to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency, "Set Read Parameters (C0h)" instruction can be used to configure the number of dummy clocks for "Fast Read (0Bh)", "4IO Read (EBh)", "Burst Read with Wrap (0Ch)", "Buffer Read (9Bh)" & "Read SFDP Mode (5Ah)" instructions, and to configure the number of bytes of "Wrap Length" for the "Burst Read with Wrap (0Ch)" instruction.

 In Standard SPI mode, the "Set Read Parameters (C0h)" instruction is not accepted.
-The dummy clocks for various Fast Read instructions in Standard/Dual/Quad SPI mode are configured by DC bit.
 The "Wrap Length" is set by W5-4 bit in the "Set Burst with Wrap (77h)" instruction.
 This setting will remain unchanged when the device is switched from Standard SPI mode to QPI mode.

-The default "Wrap Length" after a power up or a Reset instruction and the default number of dummy clocks can refer to the following table.
-The number of dummy clocks is only programmable for "Fast Read (0Bh)", "4IO Read (EBh), "Read SFDP Mode (5Ah)", "Burst Read with Wrap (0Ch)", "DTR 4IO Read (0Dh)", "DTR 4IO Read (EDh)" & "Burst Read with Wrap (0Eh)" instructions in the QPI mode.
-Whenever the device is switched from SPI mode to QPI mode, the number of dummy clocks should be set again, prior to any 0Bh, EBh,0Ch, 5Ah, 0Dh, EDh or 0Eh instructions.
+The default "Wrap Length" after a power up or a Reset instruction is 8 bytes, the default number of dummy clocks is 10 which includes "Continuous Read Mode" byte M7-0.
+The number of dummy clocks is only programmable for "Fast Read (0Bh)", "4IO Read (EBh)" & "Burst Read with Wrap (0Ch)" instructions in the QPI mode.
+Whenever the device is switched from SPI mode to QPI mode, the number of dummy clocks should be set again, prior to any 0Bh, EBh or 0Ch instructions.